What Is An EOT? A Guide to Employee Ownership Trusts

 What is an EOT?
-An EOT is a form of employee benefit trust which offers generous tax reliefs to encourage shareholders to sell a controlling interest in their companies and promote employee ownership.
-EOT’s were introduced by the government in 2014.
+An Employee Ownership Trust or EOT is a form of employee benefit trust.
+It offers generous tax reliefs to encourage shareholders to sell a controlling interest in their companies and promote employee ownership.
+EOTs were introduced by the government in 2014.

-When would an EOT be useful?
+Why choose an EOT?
 An EOT may be useful if you, or you and a small number of family members or business associates together, own a private trading company and are considering your options for succession or retirement from the business.
 It could be that you are having difficulty obtaining a third party buyer, or that you wish to establish employee ownership to enable future success of the company.

 The Buyer.
 Since the employees indirectly acquire the company there is no need to find an outside third party buyer, which in practice can be difficult, and may therefore resolve succession issues.
-Using an EOT may in many cases be preferable to a company of purchase of own shares, which requires adequate distributable reserves and has a less generous tax treatment.
+Using an EOT may be many preferable to a company purchase of own shares, which requires adequate distributable reserves and has a less generous tax treatment.

 The Selling Shareholders.
 The shareholders may retain some of their shares in the company.
 Although a controlling shareholding must be sold to receive the tax advantages, the shareholders may sell their shares for full market value.